davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5b.nestedLoops/index.md

 [15pts] reveal is implemented.
 It inputs a positive integer, n, and prints n lines of output.
 Each line of output reveals one more digit.

 [20pts] rotate is properly implemented.
 If N > 0, it should shift every item in the array one position to the right, and the right-most item would jump to the left-most spot.
-If N < 0, then it should go the reverse direction,
+If N < 0, then it should go the reverse direction.

 Misc.
 [5pts] You provide Javadocs style comments for any new methods implemented.
 You include sufficient inline comments to explain the logic of your methods.
 ```

 #### Submitting Your Assignment